Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: Experiments

+In Workload E, which focuses on range reads, we also observed an improvement that is not as substantial as anticipated.
+Two primary factors contribute to this modest enhancement.
+First, nearly all keys involved in range reads are found in the database, contrary to the worst-case scenario analysis which assumes that target key ranges may not be stored.
+Additionally, in YCSB, data entries are set at 1KB, with a disk block size of 4KB, and a scan length of 100, meaning that on average, 25 disk blocks are required.
+Consequently, the number of disk I/O operations is largely influenced by the invocation of 'next' operations on the range read iterator, rather than the seek operation.
+The larger size of data entries inherently raises the costs of data retrieval, which results in lower throughput for both Autumn and RocksDB when compared to their point read performances.

+Furthermore, in Workload D, which involves reading recently written keys, Autumn demonstrates improvements exceeding 20\%.
+This enhancement is largely due to the temporal locality in writes and reads for this workload.
+Since Autumn strategically increases the capacity of each level, Autumn with $c=0.4$ achieves 40\% hits at Level 1, while Autumn with $c=0.8$ secures 33\% hits at the same level, whereas RocksDB only has 9\% hits in Level 1.
+Because point read queries halt immediately upon locating the key, this results in a notable increase in throughput for Autumn.

+We also analyzed the space amplification of these three key-value stores following the load phase.
+Although the expected logical storage size was 80 GB, the physical storage measurements were slightly higher: RocksDB stored 87.42 GB, Autumn with $c=.8$ used 87.49 GB, and Autumn with $c=.4$ used 87.61 GB.
+While Autumn exhibits a slight increase in space amplification, the overall differences among the systems remain minimal.
+RocksDB, a production-level storage engine deployed in numerous industry databases~\cite{zhou2021foundationdb, feng2015benchmarking, taft2020cockroachdb}, sets a high standard; our design reliably matches or even exceeds its performance consistently across various workloads.

 \smartparagraph{YCSB Average and Tail Latency.} LSM-tree based key-value stores deployed in production environments should provide high-quality services to their customers.
 Average and tail latency for point and range queries are crucial statistics in delivering good service, and tail latency can be crucial for latency-critical applications.
 Lower latency is more desirable for user experience.
-In Table~\ref{tab:Tail Latency}, we listed the average and tail latency numbers (microsecond per operation) for point read or range read operations in Workload A, C, and E. These workloads demonstrate a representative set of different operations, ranging from Workload A is update heavy, Workload C is read-only, and Workload E is range reads with some insertions.
+In Table~\ref{tab:Tail Latency}, we listed the average and tail latency numbers (microsecond per operation) for point read or range read operations in Workload A, C, and E. These workloads demonstrate a representative set of different operations, ranging from Workload A, which is update heavy, Workload C, which is read-only, and Workload E, which has range reads with some insertions.
 We find that Autumn achieves lower latency numbers across all reported quantile values and among these different workloads.
-For instance, Autumn improves the 99.9\% tail latency compared to LevelDB by 15.6\%, 32.8\%, and 6.7\% for Workload A, C, and E, respectively.
-The 6.7\% improvement in range read latency is due to the large data entire size in YCSB when require accessing more disk pages and copying more bytes to return the result.
+For instance, comparing RocksDB with Autumn ($c=.4$), RocksDB 99\% tail latency is 1.2x, 1.3x, and 1.1x worse for Workload A, C, and E, respectively.
 These improvements can positively affect the quality of user experience.